See all the entries in this year’s Press Democrat father-child sweepstakes

 A penchant for doing home repairs and building is something he’s passed down to Sam.
 He enjoys it when Sam calls him to chat about one of his home projects.

-Out of more than 60 submissions, a winning father-child pair was chosen at random for this year’s prize, a $250 gift card to On Fire, which sells an extensive line of fireplaces, gas stoves, wood stoves and accessories in its Santa Rosa showroom.
+Out of more than 60 submissions, a winning father-child pair was chosen at random for this year’s prize, a $250 gift card to On Fire, a Santa Rosa store that specializes in fireplaces, outdoor grills, outdoor kitchens and furniture, umbrellas and fire pits.
 The winner will be announced online and in the newspaper on Sunday.

 Click through the gallery above to see all of the submissions.